John A. Logan: Post-war political career

 After the war, Logan resumed his political career, now as a Republican, and was a member of the United States House of Representatives from 1867 to 1871, and of the United States Senate from 1871 until 1877 and again from 1879 until his death in 1886.
-His re-election bid in 1885 was contentious, and Logan only won after a Democratic representative died and was replaced with a Republican.
 After the war, Logan, who had always been a staunch partisan, was identified with the radical wing of the Republican Party.
 His forceful, passionate speaking, popular on the platform, was less effective in the halls of legislation.
 In 1868, he was one of the House managers in the impeachment trial of U.S. President Andrew Johnson.
 One of Logan's issues in the Senate was his efforts to stop any action taken to overturn the conviction in the court-martial of Maj.
 Gen. Fitz John Porter.

 He was the second Commander-in-Chief of the Grand Army of the Republic from 1868 to 1871 and helped lead the call for creation of Memorial Day, originally called Decoration Day, as a national public holiday.
-His war record and his great personal following, especially among members of the Grand Army of the Republic, contributed to his nomination for Vice President in 1884 on the Republican ticket with James G. Blaine, but they were defeated by the Democratic ticket of Grover Cleveland and Thomas A. Hendricks.
+His war record and his great personal following, especially among members of the Grand Army of the Republic, contributed to his nomination for Vice President in 1884 on the Republican ticket with James G. Blaine.
+However, they were defeated by the Democratic ticket of Grover Cleveland and Thomas A. Hendricks.

+Logan was deeply embittered by the loss.
+He believed that President Chester A. Arthur’s supporters were disloyal after Arthur lost the Republican nomination.
+Logan obstructed Arthur’s nomination of journalist William Eleroy Curtis to be Secretary of the Latin American Trade Commission, claiming that Curtis made “damaging disclosures… to the Democratic National Committee.”
+Curtis threatened to mobilize his press resources against Logan's re-election bid.
+The controversy eventually dissipated.
+The 1885 US Senate election in Illinois was contentious, and Logan only won after a Democratic representative died and was replaced with a Republican.

+Credit Mobilier Scandal

+In September 1872, the New York newspaper The Sun reported that many major politicians were bribed by Union Pacific Railroad, and Credit Mobilier.
+In response to this Congress created the Poland Committee to investigate these accusations.
+The committee found out that many senators including Logan were involved.
+In February 1873, the House was convinced that it should share this information with the Senate.
+The House said to the Senate that these politicians including Logan were possibly involved with the scandal.

+Logan explained that he rejected The Credit Mobilier official Oakes Ames first offer, but a few months later Logan accepted Ames offer of 325 dollars.
+Logan was exonerated by the committee report.